-Survey fatigue (often used interchangeably with respondent fatigue) is a problem that occurs when survey respondents become bored or tired during the survey and begin to perform at a substandard level and start providing less or incorrect data.
+Survey fatigue (often used interchangeably with respondent fatigue) is a problem that occurs when respondents become bored or tired during the questionnaire and begin to perform at a substandard level and start providing less or incorrect data.

-Read more about Survey Fatigue on our blog to learn what it is and how to avoid it
+Read more about it on our blog to learn what it is and how to avoid it

-- Survey frequency - Your respondents may be so bombarded with survey requests that they’re not even interested or the slightest bit motivated to open your survey.
-Think carefully about how frequently you really need to be sending out surveys.
-You may just find that less is more, and sending out a carefully designed survey less frequently may elicit a better response rate than churning out surveys too often that are less carefully planned.
-Additionally, consider segmenting your audience and surveying each segment less frequently, rather than sending out a survey to your entire audience too often.
+- Questionnaire frequency - Your respondents may be so bombarded with requests that they’re not even interested or the slightest bit motivated to open your questionnaire.
+Think carefully about how frequently you really need to be sending out invitations.
+You may just find that less is more, and sending out a carefully designed questionnaire less frequently may elicit a better response rate, than churning out questionnaires too often that are less carefully planned.
+Additionally, consider segmenting your audience and surveying each segment less frequently, rather than sending it out to your entire audience too often.

-- Alternative data collection methods - There may be times when you can use other methods of data collection rather than sending surveys.
+- Alternative data collection methods - There may be times when you can use other methods of data collection rather than sending questionnaires.

-- Timing of surveys - Another point to consider is sending surveys at the right time, both in terms of the time of day and day of the week, as well as a specific amount of time after there has been some interaction between the survey recipient and yourself.
-It is advisable to send out a survey following a purchase or conversation between you and your customer rather than sending a survey out of the blue to a whole list of customers just because now is a convenient time for you to run a survey.
+- Timing - Another point to consider is sending your questionnaire at the right time, both in terms of the time of day or day of the week, as well as a specific amount of time after there has been some interaction between you and your respondent.
+It is advisable to send out an invitation following a purchase or conversation between you and your customer rather than sending it out of the blue to a whole list of customers.

-- Keep the survey as simple as possible – only ask necessary questions
+- Keep it as simple as possible – only ask necessary questions

 - Use skip logic – you can reduce the number of questions that respondents need to answer by creating rules so that they are only shown the questions relevant to them.